Dangerous Driving Solicitors

-Our specialist team of motoring lawyers have significant experience representing suspects and defendants for death by dangerous driving at the police station, at the Magistrates’ Court and at the Crown Court.
-Causing Death by Dangerous Driving is a serious offence which can result in a significant custodial sentence (prison) and in order to ensure that the case is properly analysed and presented before the Court, it is crucial to have a team of experienced specialist motoring lawyers to protect and safeguard your interests.
+Our specialist team of motoring lawyers have significant experience representing suspects and defendants for death by dangerous driving at the police station and the Crown Court.
+This is an extremely serious offence which can result in a significant custodial sentence (prison) and to ensure that the case is appropriately analysed and presented before the Court, it is crucial to have a team of experienced specialist motoring lawyers to protect and safeguard your interests.

 Our solicitors and barristers will guarantee that your case is properly considered, and every aspect of the prosecution case is scrutinised in immense detail.
 In such cases we also instruct our own collision reconstruction experts say that we have a second opinion on the evidence and circumstances which resulted in the fatal collision.

 The Impact of a Conviction for Causing Death by Dangerous Driving

 A conviction for Causing Death by Dangerous Driving can be life changing for both the victim’s family and the Defendant’s family.
 There is a very high risk that a Defendant convicted of Causing Death by Dangerous Driving will be given a custodial sentence and this will undoubtedly have an impact upon the Defendant’s family and dependants.
 It is therefore essential to have an experienced and skilled lawyer that has previous experience of such cases.
 Our lawyers have represented clients where criminal proceedings have been discontinued against suspects and have avoided custodial sentences being imposed on our clients.